KevinGrandon/fusion-websocket-proxy-example/README.md

 # fusion-websocket-proxy-example

 Demonstration of proxying websockets with koa.
+This example is useful for the following:

+- Understanding how to use the HttpServerToken with Fusion.js.
+- Using websockets with the Fusion.js frontend.
+- Proxying websockets from within Fusion.js.
+- Handling websocket messages in Fusion.js.

 ## Architecture